Wandering domains for entire functions of finite order in the Eremenko-Lyubich class: Quasiregular interpolation and definition of the function

 Let $\supp \mu_\phi := \{z \in \C : \mu_\phi(z) \neq 0\}$.
 Observe that $\mu_\phi(z)=0$ (or, equivalently, $K_\phi(z)=1$) if and only if the map~$\phi$ is conformal at $z$, and hence a $K$-quasiconformal map~$\phi$ is conformal in the complement of $\mathop{\textup{supp}} \mu_\phi$.
 Geometrically, a conformal map sends infinitesimal circles to infinitesimal circles, while a $K$-quasiconformal map sends infinitesimal circles to infinitesimal ellipses with excentricity bounded by $K$.
 Note that $K$-quasiregular maps also satisfy this property but are not required to be global homeomorphisms.

 We will construct a $K$-quasiregular map that equals the base map $g(z)=2\cosh z$ in the complement of the squares $\{E_n\}_n$ and is a different power map inside each disc $D_n$, followed by a further quasiconformal map.
 In the doubly connected sets \mbox{$\{E_n\setminus D_n\}_n$} we will interpolate the two holomorphic functions defined on the boundaries $\partial E_n$ and $\partial D_n$ by quasiregular maps.
-In the following lemma we explain how do this with a bounded dilatation that is independent of $d$.
+In the following lemma we describe these quasiregular interpolating maps, which have a bounded dilatation that is independent of $d$ (see Figure~\ref{fig:interpolation-annulus}).

 \begin{lem}[Cosh-power Interpolation Lemma] Let $d\in\N$ and consider the square